evancz/guide.elm-lang.org/reuse/modules.md

   Opt.isNone shoes && Opt.isNone shirt
 ```

-Now we can refer to `Opt.Option` and `Opt.isNone`.
+Now we can refer to `Opt.Optional` and `Opt.isNone`.
 It is kind of nice in this case, but this feature is best used on very long module names.
 Cases like this:

 ```elm
 import Facebook.News.Story as Story